MotohisaFukuda/CROP/demo_internet_images/README.md

 scale = z
 pic_cropped = crop_image(pic_original, center, scale)
 ```
 you can crop the image through setting coordinates for the center and choosing the cropping size.
 Here, `x` and `y` are horizontal and vertical coordinates, respectively, of the center of your cropping frame.
 Then, the top-left corner will be `(x-z, y-z)` and the bottom-right `(x+z, y+z)`.
 After executing this tab, you will get a cropped image.
-You can redo this process until you get your favorite cropped image.
+You can redo this process until you set the target object around at the center.

-After executing the final tab:
+If the cropped photo is fine, execute the next (and last) tab:
 ```python
 _ = segment_image(pic_original, center, scale)
 ```
-you will see all the processes; as default
+the program will automatically adjust the cropping frame,
-automatically adjusted cropping frame, eleven differently scaled photos with masks,
+and show the adjusted cropping frame, eleven differently scaled photos with masks,
-histogram of the measurement outcomes, and the center of mass in the original photo.
+the histogram of the measurement outcomes, and the center of mass in the original photo.